jessevang/7dtdServerTeleportBotInPython/README.md

 # 🧭 7DTD Server Teleport Bot in Python

 A lightweight Python-based teleport bot that allows players to set a base, return to it, and teleport back to their last location using in-game chat commands.
+Works in 7DTD V2.0 with limited testing.

 ---